 · We will show empathy and understanding when correcting behavior.

 · At no time will children be humiliated, threatened, shamed or deprived of meals, sleep or snacks as a means of discipline.
 Nor will children be confined in an enclosed area or subjected to any physical punishment.
-A child may be temporarily restrained to prevent him/her from harming him/herself or others.
+A child may be temporarily picked up and held to prevent him/her from harming him/herself or others.